coreos/docs/os/customizing-docker.md

 ## Using a dockercfg File for Authentication

-A json file `.dockercfg` can be created in your home directory that holds authentication information for a public or private docker registry.
+A json file `.dockercfg` can be created in your home directory that holds authentication information for a public or private Docker registry.

 Read more about [registry authentication]({{site.baseurl}}/docs/launching-containers/building/registry-authentication).